UK Self-Employed Tax Calculator

 Income Tax Rates

 The Income tax rate you pay will depend on the business’s profits.
-Each person has a tax-free allowance, called a personal allowance and then charged tax on anything earned over the allowance.
+Each person has a tax-free allowance, called a personal allowance and then is charged tax on anything earned over the allowance.

-The table below is for the 23-24 and 24-25 tax years.
+The table below covers the 24-25 and 25/26 tax years.

 Tax BandTaxable IncomeTax Rate